 The Ecclesiological Society is a friendly and informal society for those who are interested in and enthusiastic about church history and church architecture.

-Members’ interests range over all periods and places, from the earliest churches in Britain through to the most recent developments in ecclesiastical architecture, fittings and liturgy across the world.
+Members’ interests cover all periods and places, from the earliest churches in Britain through to the most recent developments in ecclesiastical architecture, furnishings and liturgy.

-We started life in 1879, when the Society was founded.
-At that time we were known as the St Paul’s Ecclesiological Society, because we originally met at St Paul’s Cathedral, London.
+Successor to the original Cambridge Camden Society, the Society was founded in 1879.
+At that time we were known as the St Paul’s Ecclesiological Society, because we originally met at St Paul’s Cathedral.
 In 1937 we shortened the name to The Ecclesiological Society.